AngeloTulbure/AngeloTulbure/README.md

 I'm actually interested in the software engineering field, but I have always had an eye on Machine Learning and Artificial Intelligence! 🤖

-In general, my true passion is coding, I can't do without it! 👨‍💻
+In general, my true passion lies in technology and its potential to improve people's lives! 👨‍💻